Equality, diversity and inclusion is making sure no one feels left out at work.

 Continuous development is about ensuring that all individuals have the skills and tools to do the job.
 Vision, mission and values should leave employees feeling inspired and included.
 Managers should support diversity, and not only be trained in legislation, but also on potential biases and how to avoid them.

 They should also be trained at spotting the candidates most and least likely to feel included.

-3. Unbiased processes and policies; all processes need to be unbiased such as recruitment, succession planning, performance.
+All processes need to be unbiased such as recruitment, succession planning, performance.

 Objectivity is key to reduce the impact of bias on processes which could include pay, performance management, recruitment and many others.
 Pay should be regularly reviewed to ensure it remains, fair, equal and transparent.